The Bankrate promise

 One of the best benefits to working with an independent insurance agency is having them shop for insurance quotes for you.
-With access to multiple companies, the independent insurance agent can check rates with several companies at once.
+With access to multiple companies, the independent insurance agent can check rates and coverage types with multiple companies at once.

 Agent can stay with you if you switch providers

-When your policy comes up for renewal, your agent will know.
-An independent agent can find out about an insurance increase and shop for better rates to help you determine if you should stay with the same company or switch.
+When your policy comes up for renewal, you can let an independent agent know about an insurance increase so they can shop for better rates to help you determine if you should stay with the same company or switch.

 Even if you switch insurance carriers, you can stay with the same insurance agent.
 This can allow you to build a relationship with your independent insurance agent no matter what company you choose for your insurance policies.